Elric of Melniboné: Video game

 A video game based on Elric was in development by Haiku Studios and to be published by Psygnosis for the PlayStation during the late 1990s.

+Stormbringer

+There have also been several references in popular culture to Elric's sword Stormbringer.

 Critical response

 Writing for NPR, Jason Sheehan calls Elric "far and away the coolest, grimmest, moodiest, most elegant, degenerate, drug-addicted, cursed, twisted and emotionally weird mass murderer of them all".